-As described in Note 4 to the consolidated financial statements, the Company acquired Global Restoration for net cash consideration of \$506.7 million in 2019, which resulted in \$222.1 million of intangible assets being recorded.
-Intangible assets acquired comprised of customer relationships of \$213.2 million, backlog of \$7.1 million, trademarks and trade names of \$1.8 million.
-Management recorded the intangible assets acquired at fair value on the date of acquisition using the income approach on an individual asset basis.
-Management applied judgment in estimating the fair value of intangible assets acquired, which included the use of assumptions with respect to future earnings before interest, taxes, depreciation and amortization (EBITDA) margins, revenue growth rates, expected attrition rates of acquired customer relationships and discount rates.
+As described in notes 3, 5 and 10 to the consolidated financial statements, the Company acquired controlling interests in six businesses for total purchase consideration of \$111.8 million in 2020, which resulted in \$43.7 million of customer relationships intangible assets being recorded.
+One acquisition represented a significant portion of the total customer relationships intangible assets acquired during the year.
+Management recorded this customer relationships intangible asset acquired at fair value on the date of acquisition using the income approach on an individual asset basis.
+Management applied judgment in estimating the fair value of the customer relationships acquired, which included the use of assumptions with respect to the future earnings before interest, taxes, depreciation and amortization (EBITDA) margin, revenue growth rate, expected attrition rate of acquired customer relationships and the discount rate.

-The principal considerations for our determination that performing procedures relating to the fair value of intangible assets recorded in the acquisition of Global Restoration is a critical audit matter are (i) there was a high degree of auditor judgment and subjectivity in performing procedures relating to the fair value measurement of intangible assets acquired due to the judgment applied by management when developing the estimate; (ii) significant audit effort was required in evaluating the assumptions relating to the estimated fair value of intangible assets, including future EBITDA margins, revenue growth rates, expected attrition rates of acquired customer relationships and discount rates; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the fair value of the customer relationships intangible asset acquired is a critical audit matter are (i) the judgment by management when developing the fair value estimate of the customer relationships acquired; (ii) the high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's assumptions related to the future EBITDA margin, revenue growth rate, expected attrition rate of acquired customer relationships and the discount rate; and (iii) the fact that the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of intangible assets and controls over development of the assumptions related to the valuation of intangible assets, including future EBITDA margins, revenue growth rates, expected attrition rates of acquired customer relationships and discount rates.
-These procedures also included, among others, (i) reading the purchase agreement; (ii) testing management's process for estimating the fair value of intangible assets; (iii) evaluating the fair value of intangible assets; and (v) evaluating the reasonableness of assumptions used by management.
-Evaluating the reasonableness of assumptions used by management including future EBITDA margins, revenue growth rates and expected attrition rates of acquired customer relationships involved considering the past performance of the acquired business, economic and industry forecasts, and similar prior acquisitions made by the Company.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the Company's valuation method and certain assumptions, such as the discount rates.
+These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the customer relationships and controls over development of the future EBITDA margin, revenue growth rate, expected attrition rate of acquired customer relationships and discount rate assumptions utilized in the valuation of the customer relationships.
+These procedures also included, among others (i) reading the purchase agreement; (ii) testing management's process for developing the fair value estimate of the customer relationships; (iii) evaluating the appropriateness of the valuation method; (iv) testing the completeness and accuracy of underlying data used in the valuation method; and (v) evaluating the reasonableness of assumptions used by management.
+Evaluating the reasonableness of assumptions used by management related to the future EBITDA margin, the revenue growth rate and expected attrition rate of acquired customer relationships involved considering the past performance of the acquired business, consistency with external industry data and similar prior acquisitions made by the Company.
+Professionals with specialized skill and knowledge were used to assist in evaluating the reasonableness of the discount rate assumption used by management.